Pearisburg, Virginia

-Pearisburg is a town in Giles County, Virginia.
-The population was 2,786 at the time of the 2010 census.
-It is the county seat of Giles County.
-Pearisburg is part of the Blacksburg–Christiansburg Metropolitan Statistical Area.
+Pearisburg is a town in and the county seat of Giles County, Virginia, United States.
+The population was 2,909 at the time of the 2020 census.
+Pearisburg is part of the Blacksburg-Christiansburg metropolitan area.

 History

 Pearisburg was founded in 1808 when Giles County was established.
-It was named after George Pearis, a local landowner who donated a 50 acre tract to be used for a town that would grow up around the county court house.
+It was named after George Pearis, a local landowner who donated a 50 acre tract to be used for a town that would grow up around the county courthouse.
 Pearis had operated a ferry on the New River at a settlement called "Bluff City", which is incorporated into the present boundaries of the town of Pearisburg.

 Geography

 Pearisburg is located slightly west of the center of Giles County at 37°19′45″N 80°43′57″W (37.329184, −80.732490).
 It is south of the New River at the foot of Pearis Mountain, which rises to 3700 ft to the southwest of town.
 The Appalachian Trail descends Pearis Mountain and passes through the western limit of the town before crossing the New River.

 U.S. Route 460 passes through the north side of town, leading southeast 24 mi to Blacksburg and west 27 mi to Princeton, West Virginia.
 Virginia Route 100 passes through the center of Pearisburg, leading south 20 mi to Dublin near Interstate 81.

 According to the United States Census Bureau, Pearisburg has a total area of 8.2 sqkm, of which 0.01 sqkm, or 0.15%, are water.